chkla/Populism-Text-Analysis/README.md

 * Marcos-Marne (2021): The Effects of Basic Human Values on Populist Voting.
 An Analysis of 13 European Democracies [[Paper]](https://link.springer.com/article/10.1007/s11109-021-09689-8)
 * Zaslove et al. (2021): Power to the people?
 Populism, democracy, and political participation: a citizen's perspective [[Paper]](https://www.tandfonline.com/doi/full/10.1080/01402382.2020.1776490)
 * Bayram/ Thomson (2021) Ignoring the Messenger?
 Limits of Populist Rhetoric on Public Support for Foreign Development Aid [[Paper]](https://academic.oup.com/isq/article-abstract/66/1/sqab041/6299665?redirectedFrom=fulltext)
+* Flores-González et al. (2021): The populist trinity of communication, ideology, and strategy: A proposal to enhance the analysis of populist discourses [[Paper]](https://onlinelibrary.wiley.com/doi/10.1111/lamp.12220)
 * Hameleers/ Fawzi (2020): Widening the Divide between Them and Us?
 The Effects of Populist Communication on Cognitive and Affective Stereotyping in a Comparative European Setting. [[Paper]](https://www.tandfonline.com/doi/full/10.1080/10584609.2020.1723754)
 * Devinney/ Hartwell (2020): Varieties of populism [[Paper]](https://onlinelibrary.wiley.com/doi/10.1002/gsj.1373)
 * Osuna (2020): From chasing populists to deconstructing populism: A new multidimensional approach to understanding and comparing populism [[Paper]](https://ejpr.onlinelibrary.wiley.com/doi/10.1111/1475-6765.12428)